Schedule

 Examining Patient Attitudes Toward AI Applications in Disease Assessment and Treatment - Jiangxue (Ashley) Han, Appalachian State University & Shanshan Lou, Appalachian State University

-Communication for Social Change Panel 1: Development and social change 'stakeholders’
+Communication for Social Change Panel 1: Development and Social Change 'Stakeholders’

 Celebrity Humanitarianism and Dignified Storytelling: A Cross-Cultural Analysis of Viral Fundraising Videos in Global North and South Contexts - Rosie Nguyen, Cornell University